-The Museum is open to visitors by appointment or during Special Events.
-Our phone numbers to book visits or to reserve a space on the evening talks are 01526 378717 (Sherry) or 01526 378466 (Michael).
+The Museum is a small exhibition space which is open to visitors by appointment or during Special Events.
+Our phone numbers to book visits or to reserve a space on the evening talks are 01526 378717 (Sherry).
 Guests staying in the accommodation – you are lucky as you can have a look round whenever you wish!
 Just have a word with us when you arrive and we can set a time when you can have a look around.
 And if you’re on a course, you can have a look around too – when you arrive, during breaks or after the course.

-Special Events at the Museum 2016
+Special Events at the Museum 2018

 Discover Lincolnshire Weekend – 17th & 18th March 2018